 for j, b in enumerate(buckets):

-for a value of $N_6$ to be a candidate, the sum $\sum_{j=1}^{N_6} p_j$ must be divisible by $6.$ the first value for which this is true is $57.$ as it happens, this is a workable combo and if we run the algorithm below, we get the following (one of many such) solution:
+For a value of $N_6$ to be a candidate, the sum $\sum_{j=1}^{N_6} p_j$ must be divisible by $6.$ The first value for which this is true is $57$ and, as it happens, this is a workable combo.
+If we run the algorithm above, we get the following (one of many such) solution:

 Bucket 1: [149, 103, 109, 61, 37, 43, 127, 3, 83, 19, 13, 173, 199, 7, 2, 17]